-Nothing says spring like a field of naturalized daffodils or a flower bed of brightly colored tulips.
-Spring-blooming bulbs always put on a great show, brightening grey days with their vivid, paint-box colors.
-Summer-blooming bulbs produce some of the world’s biggest and most spectacular flowers.
-An Oriental-Trumpet lily can grow 7-feet tall and have 20 or more fragrant blossoms per stem; a single dahlia will generate armloads of flowers month after month.
-In winter, amaryllis bulbs need nothing more than water and a little sunshine to produce huge, brilliantly-colored blossoms.
+Nothing says spring like a field of naturalized daffodils or a flower bed filled with brightly colored tulips.
+Spring-blooming bulbs always put on a great show, brightening chilly grey days with their vivid, paint-box colors.
+Summer-blooming bulbs produce some of the garden's biggest and most spectacular flowers.
+An Oriental-Trumpet lily can reach 7-feet tall and produce 20 or more fragrant blossoms per stem; one dahlia plant can generate a dozen or more flowers every week from summer through fall.
+In winter, amaryllis bulbs produce huge, brilliantly-colored blossoms indoors, with nothing more than water and a little sunshine.

 BULBS ARE DEPENDABLE

 Each type of flower bulb blooms at a particular time of year and has its own proper planting time.
 If you want to grow spring-blooming tulips, daffodils or alliums, the bulbs need to be planted in the fall for flowers the next spring.
 Summer-blooming bulbs, such as dahlias, calla lilies and gladiolas are planted in spring for flowers in summer and fall.
 Amaryllis and paperwhite bulbs are planted in early winter for indoor flowers in midwinter.
 Flowering bulbs can provide color, fragrance and beauty almost every month of the year.